mnshankar/auth-scaffold/README.md

 Usage Notes
 -----------
-It is *highly recommended* that you run this on a fresh Laravel install.
-It replaces and copies several (key) files (controllers,routes,views)
+It is *highly recommended* that you run this only on a fresh Laravel install - even prior to changing the default 'App' namespace.
+It replaces and copies several (key) files (controllers,routes and views).

 Credits
 -------